 As we did with meat thermometers, we tested these thermometers using both a grill and a smoker on a range of food, including meat, poultry, and fish.
 We experimented with cooking different cuts and types of meat, trying them on bone-in, boneless, ground beef, and poultry, as well as whole fish and fish fillets.
 Finally, we also tested them in all kinds of weather and light to gauge the responses of the thermometers in real-world conditions.

 Keep reading to learn more about the different features, considering the realities of how and where you most often use your grill and/or smoker, and take a look below to check out some of the best grill thermometers for your purposes.

-- BEST OVERALL: DOZYANT 3 1/8 Inch Barbecue Grill Temperature Gauge
+- BEST OVERALL: DOZYANT 3 1/8 inch Charcoal Grill Temperature Gauge

 - BEST BANG FOR THE BUCK: Weber 6750 Instant Read Meat Thermometer

 - BEST WIRELESS: ThermoPro TP27 Long Range Wireless Meat Thermometer

 - BEST WI-FI: Inkbird WiFi Grill Meat Thermometer IBBQ-4T

 - BEST LASER: Etekcity Infrared Thermometer Non-Contact Digital Gun

 - BEST FOR SMOKING: NutriChef Wireless Bluetooth BBQ Digital Thermometer

 - BEST GRILL ATTACHMENT: Weber 7204 iGrill 3 Grill Thermometer